spatie/pdf-to-image/README.md

 ## Requirements

-You should have Imagick installed.
-On Ubuntu you can install it by issuing this command
+You should have [Imagick](http://php.net/manual/en/imagick.setresolution.php) installed.
+On Ubuntu you can install it by issuing this command:
 ```bash
 sudo apt-get install imagemagick php5-imagick
 ``